davidgs/Communications/README.md

 If you have a project that needs to me *build* something, like some sensor hardware, or 3-D print something, I'm all in!

 I'm tech-support for my entire family, most of my friends, and a lot of other people.
 If you're having trouble with Linux or Mac, networking issues, iPhones, etc. I can likely help you solve it.
 If it's Windows, you're on your own.
 I only do Windows support for real $$.

 ## You can support me by…
-What areas would you like to improve in?
-We might be able to help!

-What areas do you feel like you might need a little bit more support? (e.g. is it easier if tasks are documented in writing after a meeting? do you typically have trouble delegating?)
-What are some of your career goals?
-Are there areas of the career path that you’d like to improve in and could use help with?
-Are there any “gotcha” areas that we can keep in mind on your behalf? (e.g. do you `yes` to every project automatically even when you should say `no` or `maybe`?)
-Are there any particular accommodations that would be helpful to you that haven’t already been mentioned?

-NOTE: You can also choose to include personal items in here as well (e.g. My kids are doing school from home, which makes my mornings more difficult for meetings; I deal with chronic headaches but most days I can work through the pain, etc.) This section requires a degree of trust.
-It’s up to you what you would like to include here.
+I really need to start using Java again as a programming language, so any encouragement or pointers to small tasks I can do in Java would be helpful.

+I'm terrible about remembering Action Items from meetings, so if we have a meeting, and there's something you need from me as a result of it, a quick Slack message or email with what you expect from me is super helpful.

+I am very likely to say `yes` to every project automatically even when I should say `no` or `maybe`.
+Especially if it involves writing some code to automate something.
+I sometimes will just go do a thing when not asked, so if it's really not an especially important thing, maybe mention to me that I shouldn't just go do it!

+**Personal Notes**: I deal with a coupole of issues on an on-going basis which may (or may not) be impacting me at any given time:
+- I suffer from chronic pain.
+Most days this isn't an issue for me as I've been dealing with it for so long but there are some days when it overwhelms me.
+I can get grumpy, short-tempered, etc. on those days.
+On a very few days I am completely debilitated by it and will be out.
+- I deal with tinnitus all the time.
+During zoom meetings, etc. this is generally not an issue.
+But if we ever go back to in-person events please understand that in group situations, especially those that have a high level of background noise -- I likely have great difficulty hearing and understanding what is being said.
+If ears were treated like any other medical condition I'd ideallly have hearing aids to help me deal with it but they aren't, so I don't.
+- I have ADD.
+It is well treated, but just know that if you see me having trouble listening or focusing during a meeting or elsewhere, it's likely due to that.
+Or the above-mentioned tinnitus.